yameenadnan1985/tutorial/filamentphp.md

 **Create new resource**
 ```
 php artisan make:filament-resource User;
-It will create new file inside App\filament\UserResource; and a directory UserResource
+It will create new file inside App\filament\UserResource and a directory UserResource
 ```

 **Create button**